 Let's demystify sales and operations planning (S&OP) and learn more about the S&OP process.

-Sales and Operations Planning (S&OP)
+- Sales and Operations Planning Process

-So, what's the purpose of S&OP?
-It's to coordinate across business units, increase transparency, balance supply and demand, and achieve profitability.
+The purpose of S&OP is to coordinate across business units, increase transparency, balance supply and demand, and achieve profitability.
 S&OP can occur monthly, yearly, or even on a two- or three-year basis, depending on the company and its goals.

-Increased transparency between departments
+- Increased transparency between departments.

-Informed decision making about a product's demand and supply
+- Informed decision-making about a product's demand and supply.

-Improved inventory management
+- Improved inventory management.

-Better sales and budget forecasting
+- Better sales and budget forecasting.

-A clear understanding of a product's lifecycle and its management
+- A clear understanding of a product's lifecycle and its management.

 The S&OP process includes forecasting, demand and supply planning, and executive review.
 The goal is to coordinate sales and operations planning across business functions so they're all on the same page.
 The exact steps can vary depending on the company, its products, and its industry.